Categories

 • The old Europeans of this Danube culture already had single-family houses of more than 100 square meters and built the first two-story row houses.

-• A special surprise that the professional world did not want to accept at first was the old European script.
-Historians have long been certain that the world's oldest writing system was developed by the Sumerians around 5,000 years ago.
-In “Brief, terse, curious” on page 54 “The riddle of Glozel” it is mentioned that there could possibly be older writings which experts dismiss as forgeries.
-The Danube script is currently the oldest recognized script!
+- One particular surprise that experts were initially unwilling to accept was the ancient European script.
+For a long time, historians were certain that the oldest writing system in the world was developed by the Sumerians around 5,000 years ago.
+In "Kurz, knapp, kurios" page 54 "Das Rätsel von Glozel", it is mentioned that there may be older scripts that are dismissed by experts as forgeries.
+At present, the Danube script is the oldest script that is not yet generally recognized!

 • The first cylindrical cylinder seals come from old Europe.